Camineet/cypress-e2e/README.md

 Thanks for taking a look at my Cypress front-end automation testing code from my recent coursework.
+Tests based on the Mocha framework can be found in the cypress/integration folder above.
+And a video of the tests running can be seen below.

 Video Preview
 -------------